Reid–Hillview Airport: History

 Groundbreaking for Reid–Hillview airport came in 1937.
 Bob and Cecil Reid built the Garden City Airport in 1935, which was quickly closed to make room for U.S. Route 101.
 Their second site was northwest of the Hillview golf course, hence the name.
 Until 1946, the single runway was unpaved.

 Reid–Hillview was a single runway airport until 1965, when a second runway was added.
 The control tower opened in October 1967.

 The airport was the origin for an emergency supply airlift to the Watsonville Municipal Airport following the 1989 Loma Prieta earthquake, after mountain and coastal roads were blocked, cutting off Santa Cruz and Watsonville from relief efforts by ground.
 The Watsonville Airport estimates that it received 100 short ton of supplies via the airlift during the week following the quake.
 John McAvoy and Bill Dunn of the Reid–Hillview Airport Association received the 1990 Grand Award from the Bay Area's Metropolitan Transportation Commission for organizing the airlift.
 The airport continues to be used in emergency operations, including during the SCU Lightning Complex fires in 2020.

 Santa Clara County published an over 120-page master plan proposing improvements and expansions at Reid–Hillview.
 In the mid-2000s, the county announced they would demolish the second story of the airport terminal to make room for new offices for airport administration.
 They failed to follow up on this plan, and the second story has been sitting idle ever since.
 In the document, the county also planned on adding small expansions to the runway to allow turboprops and small business jets to land.
-Although turboprops and small business jets still land in the current runway, this minor expansion will allow a larger flow of these type of aircraft to land.
+Although turboprops and small business jets still land in the current runway, this minor expansion will allow a larger flow of these types of aircraft to land.

 In 2010, San Jose State University's aviation program relocated to Reid–Hillview.
 The university operates out of the Swift Building, where it holds classes during the academic year.

 In 2018, the Board of Supervisors voted to study consolidating general aviation at San Martin Airport.
 On December 4, 2018, and again the following year, the board voted against accepting additional Federal Aviation Administration (FAA) funding that would have been contingent on Reid–Hillview's continued operation through 2051.
 Previously accepted grants require the county to keep the airport open through 2031.
 In November 2020, it voted to begin the process of closing the airport in 2031 and redeveloping the land.

 Between 2019 and 2020, Santa Clara County undertook a community process to explore possible future uses for the airport site, resulting in a draft Reid–Hillview Vision Plan with the following vision statement: